1.1 Current Exam Facts

 Scheduling, results, and what "no expiration" means

-Results are released to your MyAccount, usually within 7 to 10 days, as a simple pass or fail.
+Results are released to your MyNCEES account, usually within 7 to 10 business days, as a simple pass or fail.
+No numeric score is reported.
+If you fail, you receive a diagnostic report showing relative performance across the major topic areas, which guides a retake; if you pass, you get no diagnostic because none is needed.
 A passing FE result does not expire at the national level.
 However, the EIT/EI designation and any time limits on using it toward PE licensure are set by your state board, so check your board's rules before assuming a years-old pass still counts the way you expect.

 Test Your Knowledge